The AFV Club Stryker. I built it from April to June 2009.

 If I used the petrol with washing too much, a dry mark might become irregularly appeared though the paint film of Humbrol is quite strong.
 And petrol violates the paint film to make crumples.
 There’s a case the wrinkle disappears after dry, but I suppose it’s a risky method.

-A whole shot with antenna is quite good-looking.
+A whole shot with an antenna is quite good-looking.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.